rfbproto/rfbproto/rfbproto.rst

 - On a viewer where modifiers like Control and Alt can also be used to generate character-based keysyms, the viewer may need to send extra "release" events in order that the keysym is interpreted correctly.
-  For example, on a German PC keyboard, ctrl-alt-q generates the '@' character.
+  For example, on a German PC keyboard on Windows, ctrl-alt-q generates the '@' character.
 In this case, the viewer needs to send "fake" release events for Control and Alt in order that the '@' character is interpreted correctly (ctrl-alt-@ is likely to mean something completely different to the server).